Skip to main content

 <SuperDebug data={$formData} />

 We've first added the Control component.
 Controls are used to represent a form control and its label.
-They keep the control and label in sync via the attrs slot prop, which is spread onto the control.
-Inside the Control, we've added the Label component, which will automatically associate itself with the control the attrs are spread onto.
+They keep the control and label in sync via the props snippet prop, which is spread onto the control.
+Inside the Control, we've added the Label component, which will automatically associate itself with the control the props are spread onto.
 We've also added the control itself, which is an input that we're binding to the email property of the form data.

 The Description component is optional, but it's useful for providing additional context to the user about the field.
 It'll be synced with the aria-describedby attribute on the input, so it's accessible to screen readers.